qeesung/gitaly/doc/dashboards.md

 Gitaly emits low cardinality metrics through Prometheus.
 Most of these are added by [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus).
-Although plenty custom metrics were added.
+Many custom metrics were also added.

 ### Grafana